onflow/cadence/docs/language.md

 // Invalid: Assign a value of type `B` to the variable.
 // Even though types `A` and `B` have the same declarations,
 // a function with the same name and type, the types' names differ,
-// so they are not compatbile.
+// so they are not compatible.
 //
 something = B()